-One in 59 babies is born with autism each year, according to the Centers for Disease Control.
+One in 36 children is born with autism each year, according to the Centers for Disease Control.
 That means more than 1 to 1.5 million American children need some type of support for life.

 The good news is the growth of services and programs for infants, children and teenagers afflicted with the disorder.
 But resources have not caught up for adults.